uBlockOrigin/uBlock-issues/README.md

 - **Thunderbird**: download the `uBlock0_[version].thunderbird.xpi` package from <https://github.com/gorhill/uBlock/releases>, then drag-n-drop it into Thunderbird's Add-ons Manager pane (Thunderbird 65+ required)

 Once you install a development build, it will automatically update when a new version is published.

-# Chromium/Chrome 49 users

-Chromium/Chrome 55 is now the minimum version, hence no longer compatible with this browser version.
-Users who would still like to install uBO can download 1.16.18 (the last working version) from the [releases](https://github.com/gorhill/uBlock/releases/tag/1.16.18) section of the uBO repository and install it by unpacking and loading it via Developer Mode.